-The frequency and type of X-ray examinations for ANL-E workers from 1940 to the present have been determined through interviews with ANL-E medical personnel (Stalker 2005; Lopez 2005a; Lopez 2005b).
+The frequency and type of X-ray examinations for ANL-E workers from 1940 to the present have been determined through interviews with ANL-E medical personnel (Stalker 2005; Lopez 2005a; Lopez

+2005b).
 Written or historical protocol noting the frequency of chest X-ray examinations as a function of job category has not been located.
-However, it is believed that chest X-ray examinations were performed at hire, annually, and at termination from the 1940s through 1980, and that both posterior-anterior (PA) and lateral (LAT) views were taken.
-It is possible that chest PFG was performed until 1949; it is known to have been performed in the 1940s and would likely have ended in 1949 when the medical department moved from the University of Chicago.
-In addition, anterior-posterior (AP) and
+However, it is believed that chest X-ray examinations were performed at hire, annually, and at termination from the 1940s through 1980, and that both posterioranterior (PA) and lateral (LAT) views were taken.
+Through 1958, stereo PA views were taken.
+It is possible that chest PFG was performed until 1956; it is known to have been performed in the 1940s and would likely have ended in 1949 when the medical department moved from the University of Chicago.
+However, persons receiving their annual x-ray examination at the University of Chicago may have received PFG examinations until 1956 as evidenced in a review of claimant files.
+In addition, anterior-posterior (AP) and LAT LS X-rays were performed at the time of hire from 1946 through 1960 (Stalker 2005; Lopez 2005a; Lopez 2005b; four views assumed).
+From 1980 to the present, PA chest X-rays have been taken at hire, every 4 vr while employed if the worker wore a respirator or smoked, and at termination.
+Table 3-1 summarizes examination frequency and all known machine types for ANL-E. Only one exception to the frequency denoted below was found in a review of claimant files: one worker received chest x-rays approximately every 3 months for 1 year due to working with tuberculosis infected monkeys.
+The reason for the x-rays was noted in the claimant's medical files; it did not appear in the claimant's description of work.
+More frequent chest xrays were also noted in worker files for pneumonia and neoplasm diagnosis, but these are outside the scope of the TBD.

-Document No. ORAUT-TKBS-0036-3 Revision No. 00 Effective Date: 11/18/2005 Page 7 of 14 -------------------------------- ----------------- ---------------------------- --------------

-LAT LS X-rays were performed at the time of hire from 1946 through 1960 (Stalker 2005; Lopez 2005a; Lopez 2005b; four views assumed).
-From 1980 to the present, PA chest X-rays have been taken at hire, every 4 yr while employed if the worker wore a respirator or smoked, and at termination.
-Table 3-1 summarizes examination frequency and all known machine types for ANL-E.

-Date Procedure Frequency Machine type Source of dose estimate 1941-1948 PFG Chest: Hire, annual, Unknown; performed at Default values from ORAU (2005) Chest PA and LAT and termination University of Chicago X-ray LS: Hire only LS AP and LAT (4 views) 1949-1959 X-ray Chest: Hire, annual, GE (unknown model) Default values from ORAU (2005) Chest PA and LAT and termination LS AP and LAT (4 views) LS: Hire only 1960-1969 X-ray Hire, annual, and GE (unknown model) Default values from ORAU (2005) Chest PA and LAT termination 1970-1980 X-ray Hire, annual, and GE DXD-350 Default values from ORAU (2005) Chest PA and LAT termination Single-phase 1981-1997 X-ray Hire, every 4 yr for GE DXD-350 Default values from ORAU (2005) Chest PA some workers Single-phase 1998-present X-ray Hire, every 4 yr for GE Advantix Measured ESE Chest PA some workers Three-phase (Stalker 2005; X-ray Survey 2005)
+Table 3-1.
+X-ray equipment and examination frequency at ANL-E by year.^a

+Date Procedure Frequency Machine type Source of dose estimate

+1946-1956 PFG Chest Chest: Hire, annual, Unknown; performed at Default values from ORAU (2005)

+X-ray: and termination University of Chicago

+Chest stereo PA and single LS: Hire only

+LAT

+LS AP and LAT (4 views)

+1957-1959 X-ray: Chest: Hire, annual, GE (unknown model) Default values from ORAU (2005)

+Chest stereo PA and single and termination

+LAT LS: Hire only

+LS AP and LAT (4 views)

+1960-1969 X-ray Hire, annual, and GE (unknown model) Default values from ORAU (2005)

+Chest PA and LAT termination

+1970-1980 X-ray Hire, annual, and GE DXD-350 Default values from ORAU (2005)

+Chest PA and LAT termination Single-phase

+1981-1987 X-ray Hire, every 4 yr for GE DXD-350 Default values from ORAU (2005)

+Chest PA some workers Single-phase , ,

+1988-present X-ray Hire, every 4 yr for GE Advantix Measured ESE

+Chest PA some workers Three-phase (Stalker 2005; X-ray Survey 2005)